-Cosmetic products and perfumes, for instance, contains chemicals that may make AQ coating difficult to maintain on the exterior or interior of the packaging due to risk of leaking.
+Cosmetic products and perfumes, for instance, contain chemicals that may make AQ coating difficult to maintain on the exterior or interior of the packaging due to risk of leaking.

 Types of AQ Coatings

 Gloss: If you’re looking for a less showy and more muted gloss finish, AQ coating is an ideal solution.
 For a high gloss, UV coating or film laminates are better options.

 Matte: Consider matte coating for minimal shine and depth but a high degree of color intensity.

 Satin: With an appearance that’s between gloss and matte, satin offers medium shine and excellent scruff resistance.

 Soft touch coating: Soft touch aqueous coating creates a velvety texture with a mellow appearance compared to a glossy finish.